Company logo | Codica

 You can introduce selling fees at a fixed rate as a percentage of each sale.
 Also, particular rates can be based on the sellers’ ranks on your platform or fees for specific product categories.

-One of the most important things to remember is that this monetization strategy does not produce the desired result in the early stages.
+One of the most important things to remember is that this monetization strategy is effective in the long run.
+It does not produce the desired result in the early stages.
 It works for online marketplace business models where quantity matters.
 So, first of all, you should gain the audience and their trust.

 This revenue model is great for marketplaces with tiered membership.
 The monetization approach allows for setting an appropriate amount of selling fees.
-Also, the approach works well for large retail stores as the number of sales is substantial.
+It also works well for large retail stores, as the number of sales is substantial.

 Example

-Annually, eBay reports its full-year revenue results.
-In 2024, the online marketplace delivered $10.4 billion, including selling fees.
+Regular reports from eBay show its revenue results.
+In Q2 2024, the online marketplace delivered $2.6 billion, including selling fees.

 Need a reliable team to build a marketplace?